mvdh7/PyCO2SYS/docs/index.md

 # PyCO2SYS

 PyCO2SYS is a Python toolbox for solving the marine carbonate system and calculating related seawater properties.
-Its core is a Python implementation of CO2SYS for MATLAB[^1].
+It was originally based on CO2SYS for MATLAB[^1].

 ## Installation